John D. Teague

 - He officially witnessed the death of Trania Mae Cooper on 8 August 1973 at Rusk Nursing Home in Rusk, Cherokee County, Texas.

 - John D. Teague died on 24 August 2012 at age 87 in Fairfield, Freestone County, Texas.

-- He was buried at Sardis-Edgefield Cemetery in Rusk, Cherokee County, Texas.
+- He was interred at Sardis-Edgefield Cemetery, Rusk, Cherokee County, Texas.